steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 1. Click the "Publish Artifact: drop" task to confirm you're happy with the defaults:
    1. Path to publish should be: $(Build.ArtifactStagingDirectory)
    1. Artifact name should be "drop"
+1. Go to the "Triggers" heading, and tick "Enable Continuous Integration"
+   1. Set Branch filters to Type: `Include` | Branch specification: `Master`
 1. Click the Save & queue drop-down, then click Save
 1. Leave the folder as "\" - add a comment if wanted